 Parish Council: The next parish Council meeting is on Thursday 21st March 2024 at 7.45pm.
 The agenda will follow and the draft minutes of the last meeting (16th November) are available here.

 Following the very sad death of Tracy Morriss recently, there is a vacancy on Allensmore Parish Council, please see here for the official notice and see the council membership on this website under Parish Council for the current councillors and contact details for the clerk.

 The Parish Council meets every other month.
 For information about the membership, meetings and more go to Allensmore Parish Council

 Neighbourhood Development Plan

 The plan is an important way for local people to shape the way Allensmore develops over the years.
 It is now complete and was supported by 85% of residents at the referendum.
 It is now made and has been adopted by Herefordshire Council.
-For more information go to Allensmore NDP
+The final, adopted plan is available here and for more information go to Allensmore NDP

 Go to Village News section